 In principle, from the date of the FSMA's notification to the Company of a public takeover bid on the financial instruments of the Company, the authorization of the Board of Directors to increase the Company's share capital in cash or in kind, while limiting or cancelling the preferential subscription right, is suspended.
-However, the Company's extraordinary shareholders' meeting held on 9 July 2018 expressly granted the Board of Directors the authority to increase the Company's share capital, in one or several times, from the date of the FSMA's notification to the Company of a public takeover bid on the financial instruments of the Company and subject to the limitations imposed by the Belgian Company Code.
+However, the Company's extraordinary shareholders' meeting held on 9 July 2018 expressly granted the Board of Directors the authority to increase the Company's share capital, in one or several times, from the date of the FSMA's notification to the Company of a public takeover bid on the financial instruments of the Company and subject to the limitations imposed by the Belgian Company Code (now the Belgian Code on Companies and Associations).
 This authorization became effective as per 9 July 2018 and was be granted for a period of three years.

 A Belgian public limited liability company (société anonyme) can acquire, dispose of, or pledge its own shares, profit certificates or any certificates relating thereto subject to compliance with the relevant legal provisions.
-In particular, the shareholders' meeting can authorise the Board of Directors to, without any resolution of the shareholders' meeting, purchase and keep the Company's own shares when such is necessary to "to avoid imminent and serious danger to the Company" within the meaning of article 620 of the Belgian Company Code.
+In particular, the shareholders' meeting can authorise the Board of Directors to, without any resolution of the shareholders' meeting, purchase and keep the Company's own shares when such is necessary to "to avoid imminent and serious danger to the Company" within the meaning of article 7:215 of the Belgian Code on Companies and Associations.
 If granted, such authorisation is valid for a period of three years as of the publication thereof in the Annexes to the Belgian Official Gazette (Moniteur belge).
 On the date of this Securities Note, such authorisation has not been granted to the Board of Directors of the Company.